rlwhatley3/awaits/README.md

 ### Promise pooling

-Promise pooling (aka concurrency controll) is available in two methods. sPool and pool, depending on the preferred use case.
+Promise pooling (aka concurrency control) is available in two methods. sPool and pool, depending on the preferred use case.

 #### pool

-The Pool function takes in two arguments: params(2):
+params(2):
  1.
    - A function that takes 0 arguments and returns a Promise, AND returns null as a 'stop' signal